Airlines brace for increased costs, market share losses amid ongoing supply chain woes

 “Engine servicing used to take around 55 days before the pandemic, but now it needs 100 or more, “ Malaysia Airlines CEO Izham Ismail told attendees at the AAPA gathering.

 In India, government-owned Alliance Air and IndiGo are facing challenges due to issues related to different Pratt & Whitney engines.
-Alliance Air and IndiGo have six and over 60 of their aircraft on ground respectively for several months due to engine issues.
+Alliance Air has six and IndiGo has over 60 of their aircraft grounded for several months due to engine issues.

 And it is not engine issues alone that are hurting ATR operators like Alliance Air.
 There is a short supply of parts like aircraft landing gear and propellers too.